 Blind or visually impaired students are expected to come face to face with a handful of unique challenges when in school.
 The good news is that numerous institutions these days are dedicated to helping these students overcome these struggles by providing them with different accommodations concerning their visual disabilities.

 Unique and structured courses, along with distinct teaching strategies, allow the blind and visually impaired learners to receive proper education and, eventually, guide them towards being qualified professionals.

 Visual Impairment Defined

-People with visual disability fall under any of these three categories:
+People with visual disabilities fall under any of these three categories:

 - Total Blindness.
 The American Foundation for the Blind clarifies that total blindness is the inability to see anything with either eye.
 Total blindness is usually caused by eye diseases like glaucoma, cataracts, Stargardt’s disease, or Late-onset retinal degeneration.
 People with advanced diabetes are also prone to total blindness.

-According to the World Health Organization, 285 million people are visually impaired.
-They further estimate that around 82% of adults who are 50 years old and above, live with blindness.
+According to the World Health Organization, 2.2 billion people are visually impaired.
+They further state that a majority of those with impairments are over the age of 50.